Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_MUSIC/final_paper.md

 # BENG 183 Final Project

+## Experiment Methodology
+The MUSIC technique requires extensive sample treatment to obtain analyzable raw data.
+This section provides an overview of sample treatment, linker and barcode addition, and sequencing.

+### Crosslinking and nuclei isolation
+To characterize multiplex chromatin interactions, gene expression, and RNA-chromatin association within individual nuclei, samples are crosslinked using disuccinimidyl glutarate (DSG) dissolved in PBS.
+Depending on the sample origin, the method of nuclei isolation varies.
+Cultured cells are readily dissociated without the need for additional treatments.
+Structurally complex sample tissues, such as postmortem brain tissue used in the original publication, require specific mechanical homogenization and debris removal using chromium nuclei isolation kits.

+### Linker and Cell Barcode
+Molecular linkers are joined to DNA and RNA.
+RNA linkers are single-stranded chimeric oligonucleotides.
+NNNNN denotes randomized DNA nucleotides for the molecular identity.
+The linker contains DNA nucleotides on the 5’ end and RNA nucleotides on the 3’ end.
+The single-strand RNA can ligate with RNA efficiently, while the single-strand DNA is complementary with cell barcode overhangs.
+A poly-A tail is attached to RNA fragments to allow complementary binding with complex barcodes.
+DNA linkers have top and bottom strands with similar NNNNN DNA nucleotides for molecular identity.
+When hybridized, the linker has two different single-strand overhangs with one that can bind to the complex barcode.
+Three sets of cell barcodes are added sequentially after linker addition.

+### Complex barcode
+To elucidate nucleic acid interaction, complex barcodes including 10X barcodes and indexing i7 adaptors are joined to the molecules.
+The 10X barcodes bind to RNA or DNA linkers via their overhanging ends during droplet encapsulation.
+Indexing adaptors hybridize with the third set of cell barcodes.

+### UMNDBC read pair and Sequencing
+The final desired barcoded molecule is referred to as the UMNDBC read pair -- uniquely mapped, non-duplicate, barcode complete read pair.
+MUSIC captures one insert per read pair and provides unambiguous, cell-specific information during sequencing using a high-throughput sequencing platform like NovaSeq.

 ## Data Analysis

 The MUSIC technique provides a comprehensive workflow for analyzing chromatin and RNA interactions at the single-cell level.
 It combines RNA and fragmented DNA into a single sequencing library, enabling simultaneous profiling of: